Velocity and energy distributions in microcanonical ensembles of hard spheres: Numerical results

-The empirical density $f_{v_{i\alpha}}(x)$ is well approximated by a normal law already for $N = 1000$ hard disks, as shown in Tab.~\ref{tab:gaussian}, where the results of two non-parametric tests for normality, Lilliefors \cite{Lilliefors1967} and Jarque and Bera \cite{Jarque1980,Jarque1981}, are presented when $N = 10, 100, 1000, 10\,000$; again these tests are done only for MC velocities.
+To quantify the visual impression, in Tab.~\ref{tab:ks} we show Kolmogorov-Smirnov goodness-of-fit tests \cite{Kolmogorov1933,Smirnov1939, Massey1951} comparing Eq.~(\ref{eq:fvia}) with the empirical cumulative distribution function of the MC velocity components in the $NVE\mathbf{PG}$ ensemble for $d = 2$ and $N$ = 2, 3, 10, 100, 1000, 10\,000.
+In all cases the null hypothesis of data distributed according to the model equation cannot be rejected at the 5\% significance level.
+The empirical density $f_{v_{i\alpha}}(x)$ is well approximated by a normal law for $N \geq 1000$ hard disks, as shown in Tab.~\ref{tab:gaussian}, where the results of two non-parametric tests for normality, Lilliefors \cite{Lilliefors1967} and Jarque and Bera \cite{Jarque1980,Jarque1981}, are presented for the MC velocity components of the systems with periodic boundary conditions, $d = 2$ and $N = 10, 100, 1000, 10\,000$; these tests were made with the \textsc{Matlab} functions lillietest and jbtest.